 KANSAS CITY, Mo. – River of Refuge, a local nonprofit aiding homeless families finding temporary shelter in motels, has partnered with the Kansas City Blues Rugby Club for an extreme fundraising stunt this spring.
 The KC Blues Rugby players will camp out in tents (rain, snow or shine) on the roof of the River of Refuge transitional living center until they are able to raise $25,000 to help open the city’s first-of-its-kind comprehensive transitional housing dedicated solely to homeless working families living in motels.

-With a 15-man roster on a rugby team, there will be 15 teammates who go up on the roof of the three-story building on the afternoon of Thursday, March 6 with a goal of raising at least $25,000 in only a few days.
+With a 15-man roster on a rugby team, there will be 15 teammates who go up on the roof of the three-story building on the afternoon of Thursday, March 6 living in tents under the watchful eye of a web camera with a goal to raise $25,000 in only a few days.
 As one of the top rugby clubs in the country (playing in Division 1 and qualifying for the National Championship in 2010), the Kansas City Blues have made it a priority to get more involved in its local community through nonprofit work and fundraising.

 “We created a strong relationship with River of Refuge during our off-season this year and we’re so excited to be working with an organization that is doing such good work,” said Kansas City Blues Rugby Club President, Derek Mannell.
 “It’s rewarding to be a part of something for which we can truly see lives being changed and an organization able to build something like these new apartments for local homeless families.”

-The Kansas City Blues has scheduled a regular practice for the team on the grounds of the River of Refuge prior to “taking their position” on the roof on March 6.
-Rugby team members and former team members will approach friends, family, business associates and the general public to raise funds through the website www.rooftopblues.com where there will be an easy to use and safe online donation process.
+The Kansas City Blues has scheduled a practice training session on the grounds of the River of Refuge prior to “taking their position” on the roof on March 6.
+Rugby team members and former team members will approach friends, family, business associates and the general public to raise funds through the website www.rooftopblues.com where there is an easy-to-use, safe online donation process.
+The web camera will broadcast live the activities of the Blues teammates as they camp out on the roof and use social media to spread the awareness of their fundraising stunt.

 “This is a pivotal time for homelessness in Kansas City,” said John Wiley, founder and president of River of Refuge.
 “We’ve been in the strategic planning stages at River of Refuge for the past couple of years all the while helping homeless working families living in motels find permanent homes one at a time.